c4ss1uslab/digitalgarden/src/site/notes/core essays/💭 foundational concepts for developing regenerative information ecologies & empowering knowledge commons.md

 as it’s a highly technical project that hasn’t focused much on promotion, only a some people in this community (and in the world in general) are aware/supportive of their development.

-### 2) digital gardens
+#### 3) personal knowledge bases & digital gardens

-_digital gardening_ simply put_,_ is the practice of building your own space on the web, sharing and tending to your notes.
+_digital gardening_, simply put, is the practice of building your own space on the web, sharing and tending to your notes.

-people categorize their notes and tend to their public gardens around certain growth stages, usually: _seedling_, _budding and evergreen_ notes_._
+people categorize their notes and tend to their public gardens around certain growth stages, usually: _seedling_, _budding and evergreen_ notes.

 digital gardens are a reality for some time among the PKM (personal knowledge management) circles. [maggie appleton](http://maggieappleton.com) is an amazing digital anthropologist, designer & illustrator who wrote about [a brief history of this movement](https://maggieappleton.com/garden-history) and curated a [list of well-known/engaged digital gardeners](https://github.com/MaggieAppleton/digital-gardeners).